-- a. the member must disclose their interest as soon as practicable after the commencement of the meeting and this must be recorded in the minutes; - b. the relevant Chair must consult the Chief Executive Officer before making a declaration in relation to the member in question pursuant to SO 80.2b, except where that member is the Chief Executive Officer; - c. in the case of a meeting of the Trust: - the member may take part in the consideration or discussion of the matter, which must be subjected to a vote, and the outcome recorded; - may not vote on any question with respect to it. - d. in the case of a meeting of the Committee: - the member may take part in the consideration or discussion of the matter, which must be subjected to a vote, and the outcome recorded;

-subject to the vote must comprise a recommendation to, and be for approval by, the Trust Board e referred • may vote on any question with respect to it; but the resolution which is subject to the vote must comprise a recommendation to, and be referred
+- a. the member must disclose their interest as soon as practicable after the commencement of the meeting and this must be recorded in the minutes; - b. the relevant Chair must consult the Chief Executive before making a declaration in relation to the member in question pursuant to SO 80.2b, except where that member is the Chief Executive; - c. in the case of a meeting of the Trust: - the member may take part in the consideration or discussion of the matter, which must be subjected to a vote, and the outcome recorded; - may not vote on any question with respect to it. - d. in the case of a meeting of the Committee: - the member may take part in the consideration or discussion of the matter, which must be subjected to a vote, and the outcome recorded; - may vote on any question with respect to it; but the resolution which is subject to the vote must comprise a recommendation to, and be referred for approval by, the Trust Board